Jack Want: Upper house

 Want was nominated to the New South Wales Legislative Council in 1894 and from 18 December 1894 until April 1899 (apart from 10 weeks in 1898) was attorney-general in the ministry of George Reid.
-Want returned to politics partly because he wanted to keep the free trade party together and partly because he had always been opposed to Federation, and could carry on the fight better in parliament.
-He believed in the pre-eminence of his own colony, New South Wales, and he feared that under any kind of union it would lose its position.
-How strongly he felt can be seen by a quotation from one of his speeches: "I would rather see almost anything than see this hydra-headed monster called federation basking in its constitutional beastliness--for that is what it is--in this bright and sunny land. ...
-I was the first public man to assert my intention of opposing to the bitter end any system of federation, because there can be none which would not involve the surrender of our independence and liberty".

 In 1897, in the face of a ferocious rear guard action by Edward Barton, Want successfully steered through the Legislative Council, a requirement that the 1898 referendum on Federation receive at least 80,000 Yes votes (or 50 percent of the electorate) to be deemed successful.

-Want was still a member of Reid's ministry on 28 March 1898 when Reid made his famous Yes-No speech on the referendum, and could not understand how his leader could conclude without asking his hearers to vote against Federation, which Reid's very speech had shown to be "rotten, weak, and unfair".
-Want resigned from the ministry a few days later, and successfully led the No campaign against Federation.
-After the defeat of the first referendum, Want rejoined the ministry as Attorney General, but effectively abdicated his role of leader of the opposition to Federation.
+Want rejoined the ministry as Attorney General, but effectively abdicated his role of leader of the opposition to Federation.
 In January 1899 Want left Australia for an extended journey to Europe via the Suez Canal, just as Australia's premiers were to meet and decide on a second referendum on a somewhat revised federal constitution.
 The upshot was that the Attorney General of New South Wales - the minister responsible for the provision of expert advice on the Constitution - was only to learn of the premiers decision when a copy of the Daily Graphic reached him on his desert wanders through Egypt.
 He resigned from the ministry in the following April.
 With no obvious cause, Want was absent from the campaign over the second referendum held in June 1899, when New South Wales voted in favour of federation.
 Want's abdication of his responsibility and role in the struggle over Federation remains mysterious.

 Later life

-Want continued to fight for the rights of his state after Federation, and protested the basing of the new High Court of Australia in Melbourne.
+Want protested the basing of the new High Court of Australia in Melbourne.
 He was never held office again.
 He died of appendicitis on 22 November 1905.